keboola/connection-docs/components/extractors/storage/onedrive-excel-sheets/index.md

 * TOC
 {:toc}

-This extractor loads Excel sheets from
-**[Microsoft OneDrive](https://www.microsoft.com/en-us/microsoft-365/onedrive/online-cloud-storage)**
-and stores them as tables in a bucket in your current project.
+This data source connector loads Excel sheets from **[Microsoft OneDrive](https://www.microsoft.com/en-us/microsoft-365/onedrive/online-cloud-storage)** and stores them as tables in a bucket in your current project.